WhiskeySockets/Baileys/README.md

    - `content` -- the actual data (eg. a message node will have the actual message content in it)
    - read more about this format [here](/src/WABinary/readme.md)

-    Hence, you can register a callback for an event using the following:
+    You can register a callback for an event using the following:
     ``` ts
     // for any message with tag 'edge_routing'
     sock.ws.on(`CB:edge_routing`, (node: BinaryNode) => { })